 Understanding Scale and Distance

 One of the most immediate applications of knowing how many inches are in a mile is developing a better sense of scale and distance.
-Which means we often think of miles in terms of driving or running, but visualizing that distance as a series of inches can provide a new perspective.
+Now, we often think of miles in terms of driving or running, but visualizing that distance as a series of inches can provide a new perspective.
 Imagine laying out 63,360 inches end to end – that's the length of a mile!

 Applications in Sports and Fitness